 Brand Name: Cetraxal

-Ciprofloxacin ear drops is used for:
+Ciprofloxacin ear drops are used for:

 Treating ear infections caused by certain bacteria.

 Ciprofloxacin ear drops are a quinolone antibiotic.
 It works by killing sensitive bacteria.

 - you are allergic to any ingredient in ciprofloxacin ear drops

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using ciprofloxacin ear drops:

 Some medical conditions may interact with ciprofloxacin ear drops.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding